webgpu/webgpufundamentals/webgpu/lessons/webgpu-importing-textures.md

-Title: WebGPU Importing Images into Textures
+Title: WebGPU Loading Images into Textures
-Description: How to load an Image into a texture
+Description: How to load an Image/Canvas/Video into a texture
-TOC: Importing Images
+TOC: Loading Images

 We covered some basics about using textures [in the previous article](webgpu-textures.html).
-In this article we'll cover importing a texture from an image.
+In this article we'll cover loading an image into a texture as well as generating mipmaps on the GPU.

 In the previous article we'd created a texture by calling `device.createTexture` and then put data in the texture by calling `device.queue.writeTexture`.
 There's another function on `device.queue` called `device.queue.copyExternalImageToTexture` that let's us copy an image into a texture.

-It can take an `ImageBitmap` so let's take [the magFilter example from the previous article](webgpu-textures.html#a-mag-filter) and change it to import a few images.
+It can take an `ImageBitmap` so let's take [the magFilter example from the previous article](webgpu-textures.html#a-mag-filter) and change it to load a few images.

 First we need some code to get an `ImageBitmap` from an image